sudar/bulk-move/README.md

 ## Installation ##

+The simplest way to install the plugin is to use the built-in automatic plugin installer.
+Go to plugins -> Add New and then enter the name of the plugin to automatically install it.

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+If for some reason the above method doesn't work then you can download the plugin as a zip file, extract it and then use your favorite FTP client and then upload the contents of the zip file to the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+## Frequently Asked Questions ##

+### Instead of moving posts to another category, tag or taxonomy can I just disassociate the post from a category, tag or custom taxonomy? ###

+Yes, it's possible to just disassociate the post from a category, tag or custom taxonomy.
+Just choose Remove Category/Tag/Term option in the right side dropdown.

+### Can I move posts from a category to tag? ###

+Yes.
+Use the 'Bulk Move Category by Tag' module to move posts from a category to a tag.

+### Does Bulk Move supports custom taxonomies? ###

+Yes.
+Use the 'Bulk Move Custom Taxonomies' module.

 ## Screenshots ##